tversteeg/emplace/README.md

 # -- or --
 scoop install curl
 ```
-### History analysis
-Invoke `emplace history $HISTFILE` or `emplace history /path/to/history/file`.
-It will parse your history and prompt to select, which packages do you want to synchronize.

 ### Synchronizing On Another Machine

 Just invoke `emplace install`, and you will be prompted with the packages to install: